-This would not include a serious discussion of an important doctrinal point.
+5 This would not include a serious discussion of an important doctrinal point.

-12 Comparing this with what the Lord Jesus said in Matthew 12:34-37, those who speak godlessly do so because their heart is godless; and the more they do it the worse they get, because they continually reinforce their godlessness.
+6 Comparing this with what the Lord Jesus said in Matthew 12:34-37, those who speak godlessly do so because their heart is godless; and the more they do it the worse they get, because they continually reinforce their godlessness.

-13 Surely; if the resurrection has already happened and you're still here, what hope have you?
+7 Surely; if the resurrection has already happened and you are still here, what hope have you?

-14 See Numbers 16:5.
+8 See Numbers 16:5.

-15 The analogy here is not clear to me, but I take the point to be that the believer should avoid contamination from those who are dishonorable.
+10 The analogy here is not clear to me, but I take the point to be that the believer should avoid contamination from those who are dishonorable.

-Don't play with it, to see if you're strong enough to resist-just run!
+11 Don't play with it, to see if you are strong enough to resist-just run!